carpentries/trainers/governance.md

 #### Nominations and Elections

-All Instructor Trainers with Active status will be eligible to vote in elections.
+All Instructor Trainers with Active status who are not part of the [Carpentries Core Team](https://carpentries.org/team/) will be eligible to vote in elections.

 New Members will be elected each year as vacancies occur.
 A general timeline for elections will occur annually as follows:
 * Mid November: The Committee identifies a point of contact for the election.
 This person should not be standing for re-election.